 On December 16, 2015, the Fed raised its target range for the Federal Funds Rate to between 0.25% and 0.50%.
-At the Fed meetings in the first half of 2016, the Fed announced their decision to hold the same target range.
+At the Fed meetings to date in 2016, the Fed has decided to maintain the federal funds rate in the same target range.
 Changes in Fed policy affect our financial results, since our cost of funds is largely dependent on short-term rates.
 An increase in our cost of funds without a corresponding increase in interest income earned on our MBS would cause our net income to decline.